Gangadhar Meher: Literary career

-Institution and award named after Gangadhar Meher
+Legacy

 In 1949, Sambalpur College which is in Sambalpur district, opened in 1944 was renamed Gangadhar Meher College in his honour later upgraded to a university, now it is known by Gangadhar Meher University.
 In 2015, this college was upgraded to a university.
 Sambalpur University, Burla, instituted the Gangadhar Meher National Award for Poetry which is conferred annually on the foundation day of Sambalpur University.
 In January 2020 the Gangadhar Meher National award will be conferred to Viswanath Prasad Tiwari.